Motion Analysis Research Center

 MARC researchers also partner with other academic institutions and medical facilities.

-Andrew (Drew) Smith, Ph.D., MARC director, has more than 40 years of experience in the field of movement analysis, clinical biomechanics, and kinesiology.
-He has worked internationally in academic settings, clinical settings, and research labs in six countries.
-His primary area of research is in gait and balance in particular neuromuscular control of motion across a wide spectrum of movements.
-Before coming to SMU, Smith was an associate professor and associate head of the Department of Health and Physical Education at The Education University of Hong Kong.
-Drew holds adjunct appointments in the Departments of Occupational Therapy and Physical Therapy, as well as the California School of Podiatric Medicine.
-He is also an affiliated faculty member of the joint University of California Berkeley/UC San Francisco's Ergonomic Research and Graduate Training Program and is an Industry Partner in the University of California Berkeley's College of Engineering MEng program.
+Andrew (Drew) Smith, B.P.E., M.H.K., M.Ed., Ph.D., Professor and MARC director, has nearly 45 years of experience in the field of human movement analysis, clinical and sports biomechanics, and kinesiology.
+He has worked internationally in academic and clinical settings, and research labs in Canada, Australia, New Zealand, the United Kingdom, Hong Kong, and now, the USA.
+His primary areas of research are posture, balance, and gait, in particular, the neuromuscular control of motion across a wide spectrum of movements.
+Before coming to SMU, Drew was an associate professor and associate head of the Department of Health and Physical Education at The Education University of Hong Kong.
+Drew holds adjunct appointments in the College of Health Sciences departments of Kinesiology, Occupational Therapy, and Physical Therapy, as well as the College of Podiatric Medicine.
+He is also an affiliated faculty member of the joint University of California Berkeley/UC San Francisco's Ergonomic Research and Graduate Training Program and is an Industry Partner in the University of California Berkeley's College of Engineering MEng Capstone Program.

 Bob Baker, PT, Ph.D., MARC clinical assistant professor.
 Baker has 30 years of blended experience in orthopedic physical therapy and clinical research.
 He writes and publishes on lower extremity biomechanics, including best practice Iliotibial Band Syndrome.
 His research interests have focused on the biomechanical investigation of lower extremity running injuries.
 Other research interests include motor control and functional testing related to orthopedic and sports injuries.